asheroto/IsPortActive/README.md

 # Check for an active listening port

-This script makes it easy to check if a port is currently listening on your computer.
+This script makes it easy to check if a port is actively listening or in use.

 # Installing